-Peak - These services are generally useful in servicing the markets such as commuter or school where demand only exists for a brief period and, as such, may only be in operation during peak travel periods.
+Peak - these services are generally useful in servicing the markets such as commuter or school where demand only exists for a brief period and, as such, may only be in operation during peak travel periods.
 More information on school services is below.

-The Department of Transport and Main Roads (TMR) has established a hierarchy of transport facilities to assist with how public transport infrastructure sits within the network.
+The department has established a hierarchy of transport facilities to assist with how public transport infrastructure sits within the network.
 Contact TransLink to assist in determining the hierarchy of facilities.